ELELAB/Moonlight2_GMA_case_studies/README.md

 Please cite the above publication if you use the contents, scripts or results for your own research.

-Below are instructions on the first steps for reproducing the analyses.
-Afterwards, please see README files in each cancer folder for specifics on how to reproduce analyses for the given cancer type.
+Below are instructions for reproducing the analyses.

 ## Structure and content of GitHub and OSF repositories